For many of our patients, the natural choice for surgical weight loss is LAP-BAND® surgery.

 The amount of restriction can be adjusted by increasing or decreasing the amount of saline in the ring through a tube connected to an access port.
 The access port is surgically implanted beneath the skin and the subcutaneous fat.
 It is sutured to the fascia and cannot be seen; oftentimes it cannot even be felt.
 The LAP-BAND is placed laparoscopically, using very small incisions, reducing postoperative pain and shortening recovery time.

 Although weight loss with the LAP-BAND is not as rapid as with other weight loss surgery procedures, your doctor can help you continue to lose by adjusting your Band.
 Approximately six weeks after your surgery, your doctor will make your first adjustment.
 Also called a “fill”, the LAP-BAND device is adjusted by filling (or draining) it with saline to make it tighter or looser depending upon your needs.

 Adjustments are simple office procedures during which a needle is inserted through the skin and into the LAP-BAND port.
 The area is prepared with a topical anesthetic.
-Over the first year, most LAP-Band patient reviews mention from 5 to 8 adjustments.
+Over the first year, the average LAP-Band patient¹ reviews mention from 5 to 8 adjustments.